n64decomp/perfect_dark/docs/piracychecks.md

 **What It Checks:** Checksums `doorFinishClose` to make sure it hasn't been modified.

-**Payload:** Rewrites the start of `chrCheckTargetInSight` so it immediately returns true.
+**Payload:** Rewrites the start of `chrCheckCanSeeTarget` so it immediately returns true.
 This makes all guards able to see Jo through walls.

 ### chrUncloak